Buffalo Chicken Dip

 Step-by-Step Instructions

-Begin by warming the cream cheese in the microwave until softened, about 45 seconds.
-Whisk until smooth, then add the mayonnaise, hot sauce, and garlic.
+Step 1: Make the base.
+Soften the cream cheese in the microwave until it’s warm and easy to stir, about 45 seconds.
+Whisk until smooth, then mix in the mayonnaise, hot sauce, and garlic.

 adding the mayonnaise, garlic and hot sauce

-Add the chicken, 1-1/2 cups of the pepper jack, 6 tablespoons of the blue cheese, and the scallions.
+Step 2: Mix in the add-ins.
+Whisk until everything’s smooth and combined, then stir in the chicken, 1½ cups of the pepper jack, 6 tablespoons of the blue cheese, and the scallions.

 adding the chicken, cheese, and scallions

-Sprinkle the remaining 1/2 cup of pepper jack and 2 tablespoons of blue cheese over top.
+Step 3: Assemble the dish.
+Give everything a good stir, then transfer the mixture to a 1½-quart baking dish.
+Sprinkle the remaining ½ cup pepper jack and 2 tablespoons blue cheese evenly over the top.

 cheese sprinkled on top, ready to bake